Mithgol/nwglobal/README.md

-This Node.js module provides a workaround for [node-webkit](https://github.com/rogerwang/node-webkit/)'s issues [#702](https://github.com/rogerwang/node-webkit/issues/702), [#716](https://github.com/rogerwang/node-webkit/issues/716), [#832](https://github.com/rogerwang/node-webkit/issues/832).
+This Node.js module (`nwglobal`) provides a workaround for [node-webkit](https://github.com/rogerwang/node-webkit/)'s issues [#702](https://github.com/rogerwang/node-webkit/issues/702), [#716](https://github.com/rogerwang/node-webkit/issues/716), [#832](https://github.com/rogerwang/node-webkit/issues/832).

 These issues happen in node-webkit because, as the modules run in Node context, the constructors of their global objects (such as `Date` or `ArrayBuffer` or even `Array`) differ from WebKit's.

-(For example, you may pass an array to the [async](https://github.com/caolan/async/) module that you have previously `require`d, but the module cannot recognize that.)
+(For example, you may pass an array from some `<script>…</script>` to the [async](https://github.com/caolan/async/) module that you have previously `require`d, but that module cannot recognize such an array.)

+To prevent the trouble, `nwglobal` exports Node's constructors.
+You may use them instead of the constructors available in WebKit's context, and then you may pass the resulting object instances to any Node code.

 # Installation